AHSAppDevTeam/Voxmap/README.md

 is rasterizable by WebGL, and gives me the base colors of the blocks projected correctly in 3D space.

-I also convert the block-by-block representation into a distance field, with each integer coordinate encoding the taxicab coordinates to the nearest full block.
+I also convert the block-by-block representation into a distance field, with each integer coordinate encoding the taxicab distance to the nearest full block.
 (When smoothly interpolated, it has the nice side effect of providing cheap ambient occlusion.)
 This distance field allows me to accelerate Xor's raymarching algorithm to calculate the sharp shadows and reflections which WebGL's rasterizer cannot natively do.